robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 Obsidian is very well suited to creating a garden of permanent notes.
 But in fields like finance, one must also track ongoing events and examine how certain narratives play out over time.
 This is a task that traditional systems like OneNote, MS Word, or even email threads are actually quite good at because by its nature, event-tracking is more “linear” with the flow of time.

 One of my exploration areas:  can we design a system that combines linear event tracking with an interlinked Second Brain?
 I have been exploring some workflows based on Daily Notes (a popular concept in Second Brain circles), but haven’t settled on anything concrete yet.
+There are some tools like [reflect.app](https://reflect.app/) which aim to solve this but I haven't really explored them.

+### Molecular Notes in teams

+For me, working on my Second Brain is a highly individual activity.
+That said, it's natural to wonder whether Molecular Notes could be useful in group settings as an alternative to a wiki.

+I think one could make this work, provided:

+- The team is small: if there's too much content it ends up being difficult to use
+- Everyone is on the same page about what "deserves" to go into the collective brain
+- The team puts a lot of effort into maintaining maps of content (see above) – this would be essential to allow someone to quickly review what's in the second brain without having to wander around other peoples' notes.

 ## Conclusion